hendrikfolkerts/seseupy/README.md

 (necessary for usage of Dymola as simulator, otherwise Dymola cannot simulate).
 Make sure, that the commands "omc", "matlab", and "dymola" are on the path and the programs are thus startable from the shell (depending on which simulator you want to use).
 This is described in the documentation in detail.
-Open a shell and change with the cd command in the SESEuPy directory.
 The program can be executed from source.
 Python3 needs to be installed and the Python executable needs to be on the path.
-The program then can be started with the shell command:
+Open a shell and change with the cd command to the SESEuPy directory.
+The program then can be started with the shell
+command:
 - in Windows: python main.py
 - in Linux: python3 main.py